derekrsargent/react-native-jsi-example/README.md

 - Update `App.js` to invoke the global method and do a console log for this example.
 - If JSI binding is unsuccessful try cleaning the build folder using Xcode.

+## Other Notes

+- The setBridge method is called automatically.

 ## Run Project

 Open the `ReactNativeJsi2.xcworkspace` in the `ios` folder using Xcode and press play; or run `yarn ios` in the project root directory.